DoIT-Artificial-Intelligence/AI-Governance-Cards/AI-Powered-Coding-Assistants.md

     * **Mitigation:** Perform dynamic analysis and penetration testing on all output that coding assistants produce.
 * **Automation Bias:** Developers may blindly trust AI suggestions due to their sophisticated appearance.
     * **Mitigation:** Maintain healthy skepticism and annotate which code sections were AI-suggested during reviews.
+* **Algorithmic Bias:** AI risks embedding discriminatory patterns from training data.
+    * **Mitigation:** Conduct an algorithmic impact assessment to confirm your code has no disparate impact on protected groups.
+* **Transparency Gaps:** No record of AI-generated vs. human code.
+  * **Mitigation:** Use inline documentation and log AI tool usage in commit messages.
+* **Data Overexposure:** Shares more codebase context with the coding assistant than necessary.
+  * **Mitigation:** Use workspace-level ignore files and review tool permissions quarterly.

 ## 6.0 Coding Assistant Tool Status

 * 🟢 **Approved (Government Versions):**
+    **Claude Code:** Allowed via DoIT using AWS Bedrock.
-    **​GitHub Copilot:** Allowed via Enterprise.
+    **​GitHub Copilot:** Allowed via its Enterprise eversion.
 Requires mandatory opt-out of data training and use of public code filters.
-    **Google AI Studio:** Access is controled via DoIT's Google Workspace team.
-A paid API key is required to ensure it does not train on data.
+    **Google AI Studio:** Allowed via paid API keys to ensure it does not train on data.
-    **Jules:** Note: if do not want it to train on content you must use a private GitHub repo see [Jules legal](https://jules.google.com/legal).
+    **Jules:** Note that if you do not want it to train on content, you must use a private GitHub repo see [Jules legal](https://jules.google.com/legal).

+  To request licenses for the tools above, [email (doit.intake@maryland.gov)] and cc your agency's portfolio officer.

 * 🟡 **Experimental / Pilot Only:**
     * **Cursor:** Not FedRAMP-authorized.
 Use only in sandboxes with CIO approval and **Privacy Mode** (Zero Data Retention) enabled.